c3b2a7/easy-ca-cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Reproduce steps:**

 A description with steps to reproduce the issue.
-If your have a public example or repo to share, please provide the link.
+If you have a public example or repo to share, please provide the link.

 **Expected behavior:**